About

 Notable

-- Formed his own team, AB Motorsports, which made its NHRA debut in 2022 and finished ranked No. 2 in the standings in its rookie season.
-The No. 2 ranking marked Brown’s 25th consecutive Top 10 finish
+• Founded in 2020, AB Motorsports made its NHRA debut in 2022 and finished ranked No. 2 in the standings in its rookie season.
+In 2024, ABM collected six wins to help propel Brown to his fourth championship title and 27th consecutive Top 10 finish

-- Became the first African-American to win a major U.S. auto racing championship when he won the 2012 NHRA Top Fuel series title
+• Became the first Black driver to win a major U.S. auto racing championship when he won the 2012 NHRA Top Fuel series title

-- In February 2013, he was selected to NBC’s 2013 edition of ‘theGrio’s 100’ list that features African-American industry, sports and community leaders and was featured on a segment of NBC’s Today show to help celebrate Black History Month
+• In February 2013, he was selected to NBC’s 2013 edition of ‘theGrio’s 100’ list that features Black industry, sports, and community leaders, and was featured on a segment of NBC’s Today show to help celebrate Black History Month

 BIOGRAPHY

-Antron Brown dreamed of driving one of the world’s most iconic racecars, but never truly believed that one day he would, let alone win three world championships.
+Antron Brown dreamed of driving one of the world’s most iconic racecars, but never truly believed that one day he would, let alone win four world championships.

 His vibrant personality, perseverance, intelligence, athleticism, and deeply held religious convictions helped plot the course to getting a job driving in NHRA drag racing’s ultimate category of Top Fuel in 2008.
 And just four years later, the New Jersey native was crowned the 2012 NHRA Top Fuel world champion along with his Matco Tools teammates while driving for Don Schumacher Racing (DSR).